jd-code/let-c/README.md

 **Let-C** is a set of headers, templates and utilities for programming tutorials.

-By combining libSDL, simple graphical primitives, and some tuning to open source utilities, **Let-C** permits writing a few lines of codes and have them compiled and launched **in one key-press**.
+By combining libSDL, simple graphical primitives, and some open-source utilities tuning, **Let-C** permits writing a few lines of codes and have them compiled and launched **in one key-press**.

 > **Let-C** brings back the ease of simple programming that